lambdapioneer/rollercoaster/docs/walkthrough.md

 The entire execution can take up to 10 minutes.

 You should be able to see all graphs from the paper within the Notebook and as .png/.pdf files within the `output/` folder.
-If running with just 1h of simulated time, you will see the following discrepancies:
+If running with just 1h of simulated time (as recommended), you will see the following discrepancies:
- - The errors are larger
+ - The errors are larger in all figures
+ - The Y-Axis for histograms are mislabelled.
- - The results for offline simulations are slightly different (many timeouts might not have fired, some clients have not come online at all)
+ - The results for offline simulations are different.
- - The Y-Axis for histograms is mislabelled.
+   - In particular, in Figure 6 *Rollercoaster without fault-tolerance* (green) appears to perform better than it actually does.
+This is because some of the inner nodes tasked with forwarding messages have not come online at all yet.

 To stop the Jupyter server, press `CTRL+C` within the terminal running Docker.
 Confirm with `y`.